pradeepppc/trail-app-angularjs/README.md

 # AngularTourOfHeroes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.
+This was just a trial project generated with [Angular CLI] for learning the framework .(https://github.com/angular/angular-cli) version 6.1.2.

 ## Development server